Gait Characterization in Duchenne Muscular Dystrophy (DMD) Using a Single-Sensor Accelerometer: Classical Machine Learning and Deep Learning Approaches: Funding Acknowledgement

 \section{Funding Acknowledgement}

-This study was partially funded for participant assess-ment and data collection by grant from the U.S. Departmentof Defense (W81XWH-17-1-0477), and from a pilot grant from the University of California Center for Information Technology Research in the Interest of Society (CITRIS) and the Banatao Institute.
+This study was partially funded for participant assessment and data collection by a grant from the U.S. Department of Defense (W81XWH-17-1-0477), a pilot grant from the University of California Center for Information Technology Research in the Interest of Society (CITRIS) and the Banatao Institute, and by a research grant from the Muscular Dystrophy Association.